9.1. Candles and Open Flame/Combustion Devices

 When evacuating the building, the most direct possible means of egress should be used.

-Once outside, students should proceed to the pre-designated area, away from the building and doors, and make sure that everyone is accounted for.
-If oc- cupants were unable to get out the building or if they cannot be found, this should be reported to the Amherst College Police Department officer, who will arrive on the scene as soon as possible.
+184.108.40.206.
+Once outside, students should proceed to the pre-designated area, 50’ away from the building and doors, to make sure that they are accounted for.
+Each residence hall has a designated area, as well as an alternate shelter for inclement weather.
+If occupants were unable to get out of the building or if they cannot be found, this should be reported to the Amherst College Police Department officer, who will arrive on the scene as soon as possible.

-If an occupant, resident or visitor with a disability is located on the ground floor of a building, he or she should exit through the closest appropriate means of egress.
+If an occupant, resident or visitor with a disability is located on the ground floor of a building, they should exit through the closest appropriate means of egress.
 If the person is located above or below the ground floor, the elevator should not be used.
 Rather, the person should stay in the office or room, or comply with specific examples listed below.

-The person should call Amherst College Police Department at (413) 542–2111; give the dispatcher his or her name, exact location, room number and telephone number; and remain by the phone until contacted by the Amherst College Police Department.
+The person should call Amherst College Police Department at (413) 542–2111; give the dispatcher their name, exact location, room number and telephone number; and remain by the phone until contacted by the Amherst College Police Department.
 Firefighters will assist persons who are unable to evacuate.

 Persons with hearing impairments can be assisted out of the building, provided that they are made aware of the activation of the fire alarm.